Extracting total Amb programs from proofs: CFP (Concurrent Fixed Point Logic)

 Therefore, $\D(x)$ is realized by $\Left$ if $x < 0$ and by $\Right$ if $x > 0$.
 If $x=0$, any element of $\bool$ realizes $\D(x)$, in particular $\bot$.
-Hence, nonterminating programs, which, by Lemma \ref{lem-strict}~(4), denote $\bot$, realize $\D(0)$.
-In contrast, \emph{strict} formulas (defined in Section~\ref{sub-cfp}) are never realized by a nonterminating program, as shown in Lemma~\ref{lem-strict}~(2).
+Hence, nonterminating programs of type $\bool$, which denote $\bot$ by Lemma \ref{lem:ssp}~(\ref{lem:ssp:ade}), realize $\D(0)$.
+In contrast, \emph{strict} formulas (defined in Section~\ref{sub-CFP}) are never realized by a nonterminating program, as will be shown in Lemma~\ref{lem-strict}~(2) in Section~\ref{sub-RCFP}. \end{example}